serlo/lenabi-exchange-format/README.md

        └───────────────────────────────┘
 ```

-So you can think of each H5p file as an individual App which displays a
+So you can think of each H5P file as an individual App which displays a
 particular educational content.
-This has some advantages:
+You  This has some advantages:

-- ...
+- Portability: The file itself is enough to install all necessary software on your platform.
+This way, you don't need to find a separate download, but you are able to install the necessary libraries yourself on the platform.

+- Consistency: The content is displayed as you have created it, there are no differences across different system.

+- Standardisation: HTML5 is a standardized and widely used format. (any more?)

-#### Specification of H5p
+#### Specification of H5P

-TODO: Short overview of the specification (file-structure, some insights into
-the files) + Link zu specification
+The [H5P file format specification](https://h5p.org/documentation/developers/h5p-specification) consists of 5 key components: the package itself, [the file tree structure](https://h5p.org/specification), the [package definition file](https://h5p.org/documentation/developers/json-file-definitions), the content structure, and the code libraries.
+The content structure is optional and includes media files and a content.json file.
+The code libraries must specify their name, dependencies, and other metadata in the [Library Definition file](https://h5p.org/library-definition), and if it's a runnable content type, it must also include a [Semantics Definition file](https://h5p.org/semantics) that describes the content's structure.

+Refer to the official documentation for more information...

 ### The content format of the Serlo editor